-Immunohistochemical analysis of paraffin-embedded non-small cell lung carcinoma using Fascin (55K-2) Mouse mAb (IHC Formulated).Learn more about how we get our images
+Immunohistochemical analysis of paraffin-embedded non-small cell lung carcinoma using Fascin (55K-2) Mouse mAb (IHC Formulated).

-Immunohistochemical analysis of paraffin-embedded ovarian serous carcinoma using Fascin (55K-2) Mouse mAb (IHC Formulated).Learn more about how we get our images
+Immunohistochemical analysis of paraffin-embedded ovarian serous carcinoma using Fascin (55K-2) Mouse mAb (IHC Formulated).

 NOTE: Prepare solutions with reverse osmosis deionized (RODI) or equivalent grade water.